apparebit/diaphanous/README.md

   - The `analysis` directory contains notebooks with the high-level analysis code.
 The `index.ipynb` notebook includes almost all other notebooks.
-  - The `intransparent` directory contains the Python library code used by the notebooks.
+  - The `diaphanous` directory contains the Python library code used by the notebooks.
-      - The remaining code in `intransparent.main` should be refactored into notebooks.
+      - The remaining code in `diaphanous.main` should be refactored into notebooks.
-      - The `show()` function in `intransparent.show` is more generally useful.
+      - The `show()` function in `diaphanous.show` is more generally useful.
         Most of this functionality should be up-streamed to Pandas because it significantly improves on the default table format.
   - The `figure` directory contains SVG figures.